Dave Bliss (basketball, born 1986)

-Dave Bliss (born April 28, 1986) is an American professional basketball coach who serves as an assistant coach for the Oklahoma City Thunder.
+David John Bliss (born April 28, 1986) is an American professional basketball coach who serves as an assistant coach for the Oklahoma City Thunder.
 He was previously a player development coach for the Oklahoma City Thunder and the New York Knicks, an assistant coach for the German senior men's national team, a graduate assistant for Virginia Commonwealth University, and a volunteer assistant for the University of Georgia.

 Early life and college career

 Bliss attended Wausau West (Wis.)
 High School, where he was a standout basketball player and the valedictorian of the class of 2004.
 He was a lightly recruited two star prospect, but earned a scholarship offer to play at the University of Georgia.
 Bliss was a four-year starter and three year team captain for the Bulldogs.
 He was named Co-MVP of the 07–08 team that won the SEC tournament championship and participated in the NCAA tournament.
 That same year, he was awarded SEC scholar athlete of the year and won the Dick Copas Leadership Award, an award given to one male student at Georgia who demonstrates exceptional leadership and commitment to his program.